 Number of Officers

-At maximum staffing levels, the patrol division consists of three lieutenants, three sergeants, and twenty four patrol officers.
-The average age of the officers is 39.
-There are three female officers in patrol, and twenty seven males.
+At maximum staffing levels, the patrol division consists of three lieutenants, three sergeants, and twenty five patrol officers.
+The average age of the officers is 37.
+There are four female officers in patrol, and twenty one males.
 The department has three shifts.
 Each shift is staffed with one lieutenant, one sergeant and seven or eight officers.
-Two officers are assigned to swing shifts.
+One officer is assigned to swing shift.
 The city is divided into four areas, and each shift assigns an officer to patrol each of the four areas.

 Safety and Enforcement Campaigns

 The patrol division participates in several safety and enforcement campaigns throughout the year.
-These include the seat belt Click it or Ticket campaign, motorcycle safety, targeted enforcement in high crime areas, and traffic check points where OVI (Operating a Vehicle while under the Influence) violations are targeted, driving under suspension, and persons with active warrants.
+These include the seat belt Click it or Ticket campaign, Drive Sober or Get Pulled Over, motorcycle safety, targeted enforcement in high crime areas, and traffic check points where OVI (Operating a Vehicle while under the Influence) violations are targeted, driving under suspension, and persons with active warrants.

 The Kent Police Department is committed to community policing.
 Community policing is a policing strategy and philosophy based on the idea that community interaction and support can help control crime.
 To that end, the police department utilizes assigned areas.
 This means that the same officer patrols the same area every day.
 This gives both the officer and the citizens the opportunity to get to know one another, building respect and trust along the way.